 Circuit type: Temporary street course

-The Putrajaya street circuit winds around the boulevard's of Malaysia's administrative centre and is the home of the country's round of the FIA Formula E category.
+The Putrajaya street circuit wound around the boulevards of Malaysia's administrative centre and was the home of the country's round of the FIA Formula E category for the first two seasons.
 Like the racing series, the city itself is relatively new, having been lavishly constructed in the mid-1990's in a bid to move the heart of government from the congested centre of the nation's capital Kuala Lumpur.

 As a planned city, the streets are generally wide and designed for modern traffic, offering good possibilities for the racing circuit.
-Designed by British architect Simon Gibbons, the 12-turn course uses much of the city's main boulevard and passes between a number of landmark buildings, including the Ministry of Finance and some of the city's most recognisable skyscrapers.
-The striking Seri Wawasan Bridge, shaped like a sail, also forms a backdrop to the Turn 10 hairpin.
-Drivers will tackle a mixture of straights, slow to medium speed corners, a hairpin plus a tight first-corner chicane that should provide a reasonable overtaking opportunity.
+Designed by British architect Simon Gibbons, the 12-turn course used much of the city's main boulevard and passed between a number of landmark buildings, including the Ministry of Finance and some of the city's most recognisable skyscrapers.
+The striking Seri Wawasan Bridge, shaped like a sail, also formed a backdrop to the Turn 10 hairpin.
+Drivers were faced with tackling a mixture of straights, slow to medium speed corners, a hairpin plus a tight first-corner chicane.
+There was even a section over a bridge.

 Getting to Putrajaya is straightforward.
 From the main airport, the KLIA Express non-stop train will ferry you to Kuala Lumpur in around 30 minutes, from where the KLIA Transit train service will take you onto Putrajaya and the neighbouring Cyberjaya.
 There are also many buses which travel between the airport, Kuala Lumpur and Putrajaya.